Entanglement negativity and minimal entanglement wedge cross sections in holographic theories: Entanglement wedge and negativity in TEXT

 and the generic CFT result \cite{2015JPhA...48a5006C}

 with $g=0$.
-With the choice $g=0$, this also is the expected result from the holographic negativity proposal \cite{holoneg1609, 2017arXiv170708293J} and related to the mutual information.
-Near $x\sim 1$, all these three quantities (the entanglement negativity, the minimal entanglement wedge cross section, and the mutual information) agree.
-See Fig.\ \ref{single_finiteT}.
+With the choice $g=0$, this is the result predicted by the holographic negativity proposal of Ref.~\cite{2016arXiv160906609C, 2017arXiv170708293J}.
+However, as we just found, it is not valid to set $g = 0$ generically because the full operator content is important at leading order.
+Setting $g = 0$ is is only a good approximation near $x = 1$.
+Near $x =1$, all three quantities (the entanglement negativity, the minimal entanglement wedge cross section, and the mutual information) agree (Fig.~\ref{single_finiteT}).